Roiqk7/EigenvalueFinder/docs/developer.md

 - Fork and clone the repository
 - Create a new branch for each feature/fix
 - Use clear commit messages
-- Run `dotnet test` before submitting PRs
+- Run `dotnet test` before submitting changes
 - Update this documentation if relevant

 ---